cloudfoundry/log-cache/README.md

 ### **GET** `/v1/meta`

-Lists the available `SourceIDs` that Log Cache has persisted.
+Lists the available source IDs that Log Cache has persisted.

 ##### Response Body
 ```